Igor333m/SpaceShooting/README.md

 # Space Shooting Game
-This game is final project from Rice University online course.
+This game was made using object oriented Python and it was a final project from Rice University online course.

 ![Space Shooting screenshot](spaceShooting.png)